tc39/proposal-array-grouping/README.md

 groups allows developers to compute higher order datasets, like the average age of a cohort or daily LCP values for a webpage.

-Two methods are offered, `Object.groupby` and `Map.groupBy`.
+Two methods are offered, `Object.groupBy` and `Map.groupBy`.
 The first returns a null-prototype object, which allows ergonomic destructuring and prevents accidental collisions with global Object properties.
 The second returns a regular `Map` instance, which allows grouping on